 Hot Water Cleaning System

 Hot water cleaning creates cavitation in a heated stream of water, free from any other chemicals.

 Another way equipment is typed is by their application-specific design.
 Examples of cleaners named after their application include ultrasonic golf club cleaners, ultrasonic blind cleaners, ultrasonic jewelry cleaners, and ultrasonic degreasers.

 Golf club cleaners target the dirt that accumulates on the club and grips over time from use.
 Unlike most other cleaners, golf club cleaners are vertically aligned to accommodate the shape and length of the clubs.

 Ultrasonic blind cleaners are made to take on the deep-seeded contaminants like grease, fingerprints, and nicotine stains that that plague duettes, verticals, pleated shades, and the like.
-They perform their prescribed task with the help of a transducer, a generator and a large-ish tank (which can be converted to a portable tank with the attachment of casters) filled with hot soapy water and powerful sound waves.
+They perform their prescribed task with the help of a transducer, an ultrasonic generator and a large-ish ultrasonic cleaning tank (which can be converted to a portable tank with the attachment of casters) filled with hot soapy water and powerful sound waves.